Saliency Driven Perceptual Image Compression: Proposed Method

-\textbf{Weighted Distortion Losses}: Our hypothesis is that humans in general pay more attention to salient regions in the image.
-Thus, during training we give higher priority to the reconstruction of salient regions.
+\paragraph{Weighted Distortion Losses.} We hypothesise that humans, in general, pay more attention to salient regions in the image.
+Thus, during training, a higher priority is given to the reconstruction of salient regions.
 This is achieved by decomposing the original and reconstructed images into salient and non-salient parts.
 Here distortion loss is computed on both separately and then linearly combined as: